 The madeleine batter should be thick enough (like the consistency of the batter for a yogurt cake) and silky-looking.

-To avoid sticking madeleines, you should well prepare your madeleine mold.
+To avoid sticking madeleines, you should prepare your madeleine mold well.
 If you use a silicone mold, there is no need to grease it.
 In the case of a metal mold, butter it with softened butter and a pastry brush, then dust it all over with all-purpose flour and tap out the excess.

-For the perfect madeleine recipe, it's important to use a combination of fats.
+It's essential to use a combination of fats for the perfect madeleine recipe.
 Lecithin from egg yolks is one type, and butter (with optionally some neutral oil) is another.
-To ensure a rich taste, the recipe should contain at least 25% butter, ideally equal to the amount of flour used.
+To ensure a rich taste, the recipe should contain at least 25% butter, ideally equal to the flour used.

 Love madeleines?
 Try these next